The Affordable Care Act

 However, some higher income Medicare beneficiaries (those who earn more than $85,000 per person or $170,000) per couple will now have to pay slightly more for their Part D coverage.
 However, the vast majority of seniors on Medicare will actually see their drug costs go down as the ACA closes the “donut hole”.

 The controversial part of all this is that the ACA does indeed impose some cuts in Medicare spending over the next 10 years.
 These involve cuts in annual increases in Medicare reimbursement for Medicare Advantage, a gradual decrease in the amount of money paid for hospital reimbursements, cuts in payments for home health services, a reduction in the extra funds paid to hospitals that see more uninsured patients, as well as cuts in hospices and in skilled nursing services.
 The decreases in the rate of growth of reimbursements for hospitals will hopefully close a large fraction of the anticipated shortfall in the Medicare Part A trust fund, and will help to extend the lifetime of the trust fund to at least 2026.
 The cuts in reimbursement rates will hopefully force hospitals to improve their efficiency.
-The ACA is also attempting to improve the quality of care by penalizing hospitals with the highest rates of hospital-acquired conditions, and penalizes hospitals that have too many readmissions of Medicare patients.
 Although the ACA cuts back on payment rates for hospitals and insurers, it does not change the set of benefits available to Medicare patients.
-It is true that hospitals will have to bear the cost of most of these reductions, but at the same time they are likely to see an increase in the numbers of paying patients with the ACA’s insurance expansion.
+It is true that hospitals will have to bear the cost of most of these reductions, but at the same time they are likely to see an increase in the numbers of paying patients with the ACA’s insurance expansion, since the increased availability of medical insurance will mean that hospitals will have to handle fewer numbers of non-paying patients, which will help to lower overall costs.

 Over the 10-year period between 2013 and 2022, it is estimated by the Congressional Budget Office that the ACA will cut Medicare spending by $716 billion.
 The goal is to slow the increase in Medicare costs over the next few years, in order to ensure that Medicare remains viable in the future.
 The concept behind the Medicare cuts is to eliminate the parts of Medicare and Medicare Advantage that do not work, and use that money to fix the parts that need reform.
 The ACA also includes new resources to protect taxpayers from fraud and abuse in Medicare.